Study of the $e^{+}e^{-}\to J/\psi\,\pi^{+}\pi^{-}$ lineshape near the $D^{*}\bar{D}+c.c.$ threshold and possible signals for exotic hidden charm states: Summary

 \section{Summary}

 In this work, we investigate the total-cross-section lineshape of $e^{+}e^{-}\to J/\psi\,\pi^{+}\pi^{-}$ and the two-body invariant-mass spectrum of $J/\psi\,\pi$ in the energy region $\sqrt{s}=3.8\sim 4.0\,\mathrm{GeV}$.
 This is the energy region where the $G(3900)$ structure is located.
 Within a unified framework to take into account the $D^*\bar{D}+c.c.$ open channel effects via rescatterings, we investigate the relative strengths between the tree and triangle loop amplitudes by fitting to experimental data.
 We consider two mechanisms for $\mathcal{D}\bar{\mathcal{D}}\to J/\psi\pi$.
 One is through a contact interaction, and the other is through an intermediate resonance.
 It shows that the TS mechanism can produce some effects even for a contact interaction for $\mathcal{D}\bar{\mathcal{D}}\to J/\psi\pi$.
 Meanwhile, if $\mathcal{D}\bar{\mathcal{D}}\to J/\psi\pi$ occurs via an intermediate resonance, its signal in the $J/\psi\pi$ invariant mass spectrum will be strongly enhanced by the TS.
-We show that the analysis of the $J/\psi\,\pi$ invariant-mass distribution can provide a practical way to distinguish whether the observed structure originates from the TS mechanism or from a genuine intermediate resonance with exotic quantum numbers of $(I,J^{P(C)})=(1,1^{-(-)})$.
+We show that the analysis of the $J/\psi\,\pi$ invariant-mass distribution can provide a practical way to distinguish whether the observed structure originates from the TS mechanism or from a genuine intermediate charmonium resonance with exotic quantum numbers of $(I,J^{P(C)})=(1,1^{-(-)})$.
+This test is logically distinct from the role assigned to $G(3900)$ in the production amplitude: $G(3900)$ characterizes the overall $e^+e^-\to D\bar D$ lineshape, whereas the pole tested here belongs to the $D\bar D\to J/\psi\pi$ transition and would be manifested in the $J/\psi\pi$ invariant-mass distribution.
+In the present fits, the total cross section alone does not sharply separate the contact and pole scenarios, while their predicted $J/\psi\pi$ spectra are markedly different.
 These results are important for understanding the dynamical mechanism of $e^{+}e^{-}\to J/\psi\,\pi^{+}\pi^{-}$ and the nature of the relevant resonant states.
 More precise experimental measurements in the future will be crucial for further testing our conclusions and clarifying the underlying physics.

 \acknowledgments Useful discussion with Chang-Zheng Yuan is acknowledged.
 This work is supported by the National Natural Science Foundation of China under Grant No. 12235018.